 The Score Review

-The premise of The Score doesn't help matters either, with the usual 'expert robber wants to pull out of crime for love of a women but is convinced/forced to do one more job before he retires, and the job always becomes more complicated'.
-The expert is Nick (played with a touch more humanity than usual by Robert De Niro), who has actually built a decent life for himself in the form of a nice house and the ownership of a jazz bar.
-Nick is determined to settle down in Montreal with love of his life Diane (Angela Bassett).
-However, rich friend and crime lord Max (played by the Orka-like Brando) gives Nick an offer he can't refuse and hires him to steal a valuable sceptre from a Montreal vault.
-The only problem for Nick is the volatility of young Jack (Edward Norton) who has also been hired by Max for the job, as Jack is hungry, keen to impress and could prove dangerous to the success of the job and to the success of Nick's retirement from crime.
+Maybe the unexciting plot is one of the film's minus points.
+Here is a story set-up in which a master robber is determined to retire from crime and settle down in the wealthy life he has built himself (due to newly acquired love from a woman) and yet is forced into 'one more job' that could spell disaster.
+Hardly an original premise.
+The expert is Nick (the graceful Robert De Niro), who has taken a shine to his 'normal' life since acquiring a nice house and becoming the owner of a hip jazz bar.
+Nick is determined to settle down in Montreal with love of his life Diane (Angela Bassett), who will only marry him if he gives up his life of crime.
+However, rich friend and crime fence Max (Marlon Brando) gives Nick an offer he can't refuse, and hires him to steal a valuable sceptre from a Montreal Customs vault.
+The only problem for Nick is the volatility of young Jack (Edward Norton) who has also been hired by Max for the job.
+Jack is hungry for success and keen to impress, and could prove dangerous to the completion of the job and to Nick's retirement plans.